 I use services from Hurricane Electric for my dynamic DNS needs.
 Updating boils down to fetching a special URL using either wget or curl.
 My idea was to do this every 30 minutes using cron jobs.
 This would have been done within a couple of minutes on a regular Linux system but turned out to be less straight forward on Ubiquiti device.

-The airOS system ships with crond, however it is looking for its crontabs files into /etc/crontabs and it is not started on boot.
+The airOS system ships with crond, however it is looking for its crontabs files in the inexistent /etc/crontabs folder and it is not started on boot.
 What we will do is create custom scripts to run crond on boot and use our own crontabs directory.

 - SSH access to the device